 Throughout the Melbourne Cup’s history there have been stories of endurance, scandal, controversy, tragedy and heroism involving great horses such as:

 - Peter Pan (1932 and 1934)

 - Comic Court (1950)

 From Etienne de Mestre in the 1860s and 1870s, and Lee Freedman in the 1980s, 1990s and 2000s, who have both trained five Cup winners, to the ‘Cup’s King’ Bart Cummings, who has won 12 Cups since 1965, the Melbourne Cup is firmly entrenched as a horse trainer's ultimate accolade in thoroughbred racing.

-The Emirates Melbourne Cup Trophy is a stunning 18 carat gold trophy noted for its three-handled "loving cup" design.
+The Lexus Melbourne Cup Trophy is a stunning 18 carat gold trophy noted for its three-handled "loving cup" design.
 It is a national icon embedded in Australia's cultural fabric and one of the most identifiable sporting trophies in the world.

 The Cup, as we know it today, was designed by Mr James Steeth in readiness for the 1919 Melbourne Cup, won by Artilleryman.
 He was commissioned by the VRC to design a trophy which would be in keeping with the prestige of the race.
 The trophy was manufactured by Drummonds Jewellers, and Maurice Steeth took over crafting the Cup from his father following James’ death, yet following Maurice's premature death, it was left to his able assistant 'Lucky' Rocca to continue the tradition.

 In 1980, the making of the Cup was then entrusted to Hardy Brothers Jewellers and the same processes that commenced in 1919 are still followed to this day.
 Hardy Brothers Jewellers Chief Executive Stuart Bishop is entrusted with this responsibility today.
 It is made of 44 pieces of gold metal, hand beaten over 250 hours.